ryneeverett/git-regress/README.md

 git regress bisect
 ------------------

-This command should be significantly faster than regular `git regress` for searching a wide range of commits, but isn't guaranteed to find the most recent commit of regression.
+This command should be significantly faster than regular `git regress` when searching a wide range of commits, but isn't guaranteed to find the most recent commit of regression.

 ```sh
 git regress bisect python untracked_test.py